Yusuf-Solmaz/DefineX-FinalCase/README.md

 ## Architecture
 This project follows a Microservices Architecture, where different services handle specific functionalities independently.
 Each service is developed, deployed, and scaled separately, ensuring better maintainability and flexibility.

-### Microservices Overview
-api-gateway: Acts as an entry point for client requests, routing them to appropriate microservices.
+* api-gateway: Acts as an entry point for client requests, routing them to appropriate microservices.
-attachment-service: Manages file uploads and storage.
+* attachment-service: Manages file uploads and storage.
-auth-service: Handles authentication, authorization, and user management.
+* auth-service: Handles authentication, authorization, and user management.
-comment-service: Manages user comments and related operations.
+* comment-service: Manages user comments and related operations.
-config-server: Centralized configuration management for all services.
+* config-server: Centralized configuration management for all services.
-eureka-server: Service discovery, allowing services to locate and communicate with each other.
+* eureka-server: Service discovery, allowing services to locate and communicate with each other.
-project-service: Manages project-related functionalities.
+* project-service: Manages project-related functionalities.
-task-service: Handles tasks and related operations.
+* task-service: Handles tasks and related operations.

-### Microservices Architecture Principles
-Service Independence: Each service operates independently, ensuring high availability and easy maintenance.
-Scalability: Services can be scaled separately based on demand.
-Resilience: Failures in one service do not affect the entire system.
-Service Discovery: Eureka Server enables dynamic service registration and discovery.
-Centralized Configuration: Config Server ensures consistent configuration across all services.

 ## API Documentation
 You can access the API documentation from the link [here](https://drive.google.com/file/d/1B0eDaCQA7BzJtjLg2mNvj1gK-nF5rbNy/view?usp=drive_link)